|

 About OCEAN

 OCEAN is part of the Blue Planet Fund (BPF) – the UK’s £500 million initiative supporting developing countries in protecting the ocean and reducing poverty.
 BPF is jointly managed by the UK’s Department for Environment, Food and Rural Affairs (Defra) and the Foreign, Commonwealth and Development Office (FCDO).
-The Grant Administrator for OCEAN is NIRAS.

 Frequently Asked Questions